galenbunting/Reading-Machines/2019-01-30-bibliographic-text-THE-BLANK-PAGE.md

 "How does a metaphorical understanding of paper, developed in relation to a technical understanding of paper, recruit communities to both a material practice of papermaking that was beneficial to the private and public interests of the state and an ideological sense of unification?"
 While many scholars see the printed page as a means of tracing nation building, the blank page also appears as a metaphor for nationalism, thus it is important to consider how the production of paper served as a political engine.
-Joseph Addison’s Spectator for May 1, 1712 communicates a narrative of the materiality of the printed page, imagining how The Spectator provides multiple public spheres with political conversation and rhetoric.
+Joseph Addisonâ€™s Spectator for May 1, 1712 communicates a narrative of the materiality of the printed page, imagining how The Spectator provides multiple public spheres with political conversation and rhetoric.
 Senchyne borrows from Derrida to argue that the state constitutes a "paper machine" itself: Senchyne points to the shorthand of "undocumented" persons to highlight our dependence on paper today.
-In a very real sense, colonial America depended on the manufacture of paper: with the Stamp Act which mandated the taxation of paper, therefore to collect rags for paper-making was a patriotic duty.
+In a very real sense, colonial America depended on the manufacture of paper: when the Stamp Act mandated the taxation of paper, collecting rags for paper-making was a patriotic duty.
 Without paper, legal documents, political documents, newspapers, schools, and other political institutions would be hampered.